Restruder 9/17/2023 – 9/23/2023 Updates

 }

 In the updated code there are a couple things that change.
 First I removed the if else statement and when to edit the float table in the converter function.
 These values that I change to is the analog value to the mm values to help with the calibration.
 This was done by using a couple of drill bits and taking the raw analog value.
-I also added a averaging function since I notice there was some nosie in the sensor and I wanted to reduce that to get more consistent values.
+I also added an averaging function since I noticed there was some noise in the sensor and I wanted to reduce that to get more consistent values.

-For next week I want to test my code accuracy and I want to look into if the resolution of the sensor could be change through code.
-I also want to work on some of the website and make progess on that.
+For next week I want to test my code accuracy and I want to look into if the resolution of the sensor could be changed through code.
+I also want to work on some of the websites and make progress on that.

 Restruder 10/29/2023 – 11/5/2023 Updates